Para[ismy]normal

 REM Pod

-In simple terms: the devices measure real things, but that doesn’t automatically mean ghostly things.
+In simple terms: these ghost hunting devices measure real things, but that doesn’t automatically mean they indicate ghostly activity.

 🧪 The Lab: Your REM/MEL Test